 Surgical Procedures: Surgery and Staging for Retinoblastoma

-What is staging and how is it performed?
+What is staging and how is it done?

 - Radiologic Imaging: Imaging such as ultrasound, CAT scan (CT scan), magnetic resonance imaging (MRI), ultrasound of the eye, and/or bone scan may be used to look at the extent of the cancer.

-- Lumbar Puncture: A sample of cerebrospinal fluid is removed from the spinal column to look for spread of the disease to the brain and spinal cord.
+- Lumbar Puncture: A sample of cerebrospinal fluid (CSF) is removed from the spinal column to look for spread of the disease to the brain and spinal cord.

-What are the risks associated with retinoblastoma surgery?
+What are the risks of retinoblastoma surgery?

 As with any surgery, there are risks and possible side effects.
 These can be: